-The council has no plans to retroactively change names already coined.
-They believe that changing names of monoclonal antibodies would confuse physicians, other health care professionals and patients.
+The Council has no plans to retroactively change names already coined.
+They believe that changing existing names would confuse physicians, other health care professionals and patients.

 Elements of a Name

 The suffix "-mab" is used for monoclonal antibodies, antibody fragments and radiolabeled antibodies.
 For polyclonal mixtures of antibodies, "-pab" is used.
 The -pab suffix applies to polyclonal pools of recombinant monoclonal antibodies, as opposed to polyclonal antibody preparations isolated from blood.
 This differentiates polyclonal antibodies from individual monoclonal antibodies named with -mab.